Facebook pixel Multi-factor Authentication

 • Phishing attacks

-• Third-party service breaches where employees use the College email address and same password
+• Third-party service breaches where you may have used the College email address and same password

 Will I have to approve every login on a personal device?